 No 24/7 support.
 Chime’s mobile app is available 24/7, but customer service isn’t available at all times.

 No overdraft protection.
 If you make a purchase that would bring your account balance below $0, Chime automatically declines it.

 No joint accounts.
-If you’re looking to open a joint account with a family member or significant other, this isn’t the bank for you.
+You can’t open a joint account with your family member or significant other.

 Required checking account.
 You’re only eligible for the savings account once you open a Chime Spend account.